perses/website/docs/blog/posts/mcp-server.md

 Using the Perses MCP Server is simple and straightforward.

-1. Follow this [User Guide](https://github.com/perses/mcp-server/blob/main/README.md#usage) to install and configure the MCP Server
+1. Follow this [User Guide](https://github.com/perses/mcp-server/blob/main/README.md#usage) to install and configure the MCP Server;
-2. **Ask a Question**: Pose a natural language question to your favorite AI agent, such as, "When was 'Dashboard A' in 'Project B' last updated?"
+2. **Ask a Question**: Pose a natural language question to your favorite AI agent, such as, "When was 'Dashboard A' in 'Project B' last updated?";
 3. **Get an Answer**: The MCP Server instantly gets to work, querying the Perses API and delivering the answer back to your AI agent in seconds.

 Check out this short demo to see it in action: